 As with the primer, opt for a spray paint formulated for use on metal, since these will help prevent rust.
 Make sure you spray in light, even coats and purchase enough paint for the job.
 You may need two or three coats of paint to cover your metal filing cabinet but this is better than spraying too much material onto the surface in one application.
 Doing this will leave your paint job with drip marks.

 The finish coat will require three to five applications, all very light and thin.
 The first application of paint is often called the “tack” coat and should be extremely light.
 It does not even have to fully cover the cabinet -- it provides a “sticky” light coat that subsequent coats adhere to well.
 The next coat can be applied more heavily, but still should only be applied very lightly.
 If you attempt to apply the paint too heavily, it will sag and run.

 5. Use the Proper Technique

-If you are unsure about how to produce a smooth and even finish, start painting at the back of the cabinet so even if you make mistakes, no one will see them.
+If you are unsure about how to produce a smooth and even finish, start painting at the back of the metal file cabinet so even if you make mistakes, no one will see them.

 Edward Kimble, a professional painter, and the author of "Interior House Painting Blog," contributed to this article.